 Style Notes: The power of the denim dress lives on.
 Whether you wear yours short and cheeky with matching platforms like this '70s model, or you decide to opt for something more demure, the simple usage of this humble fabric can make any frock seem easier to wear.

 The 1970s can be instantly recognisable from one item: platform shoes.
-Whether glam-rock in metallic leathers and or in simpler sandal form, this stacked footwear dominated the decade and looks set to return this autumn.
+Whether glam-rock in metallic leathers and or in simpler sandal form, this stacked footwear dominated the decade.

 & Other Stories Leather Platform Heeled Sandals (£85)